UW-GDA/Oakland-Gentrification-Ed-Analysis/README.md

 We do suspect that gentrification interacts with schools and students in a variety of ways, but we aren't sure if the data will show those interactions or necessarily what they are.

+## Project Organization
+There are three main directories within the project:
+* `notebooks` includes notebooks we used to conduct analysis and organize our thought processes.
+* `scripts` includes a few random scripts for data processessing.
+* `data` includes datasets we used throughout the project.

+## Observations/notes/conclusions
+Overall we found it very hard to draw conclusions mostly because there are a lot of different factors at play and our datasets are fairly limited.
+Individual notes and observations are below.
+### MacKenzie's observations/notes/conclusions

+### Craig's observations/notes/conclusions

+### Porter's observations/notes/conclusions

+## Future research
+Some questions we thought would be interesting to explore in the future:
+*

 ## Other Information
 We are currently looking for related research on gentrification's impact on schools and will update our outline as we find things.